malvinas2/script.tvtunes/README.md

 __NOTICE__

-__This addon is no longer maintained by me, if you are interested in taking it over then please contact me via the Issues section.
-(You are welcome to submit it to the official Kodi Repo - just make sure you remove my name from it before you do it)__
+__It did a slight modification to get this addon running in Kodi Leia 18, but I do not maintain it actively.
+If you are interested in taking it over then please contact me via the Issues section.__

+All credits go to He-who-must-not-be-named aka Robwebset ;-)

 ![TvTunes](icon.png)